MathieuNls/bianca/bianca.md

 # Conclusion {#sec:conclusion}

-In this paper, we presented BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time), an approach that detects risky commits (i.e., a commit that is likely to introduce a bug) with  90.75% precision and 37.15% recall.
+In this paper, we presented BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time), an approach that detects risky commits (i.e., a commit that is likely to introduce a bug) with  an average of 90.75% precision and 37.15% recall.
-BIANCA uses clone detection techniques and project dependency analysis to detect risky commits within and across dependant projects.
-BIANCA operates at commit-time, i.e., before the commits  reach the central repository.
+BIANCA uses clone detection techniques and project dependency analysis to detect risky commits within and across projects.
+BIANCA operates at commit-time, i.e., before the commits  reach the code central repository.
 In addition, because it relies on code comparison, BIANCA does not only detect risky commits but also makes recommendations to developers on how to fix them.
 We believe that this makes BIANCA a practical approach for preventing bugs and proposing corrective measures that integrates well with the developers work flow through the commit mechanism.

 To build on this work, we need to conduct a human study with developers in order to gather their feedback on the approach.
 The feedback obtained will help us fine-tune the approach.
 Also, we want to examine the relationship between project cluster measures (such as betweenness) and the performance of BIANCA.
 Finally, another improvement to BIANCA would be to support Type 4 clones.

 # Reproduction Package & Dataset

-\red{As described in section \ref{sec:newcommits} our experimentations rely heavily on virtual machines instrumentation and coordination.
-Providing a straightforward reproduction package in this condition is very challenging.
+\red{As described in Section \ref{sec:newcommits}, we rely heavily on virtual machines instrumentation and coordination to run our experiments.
+Providing a straightforward reproduction package is therefore very challenging.
-However, we are happy to share our consilolidated dataset: https://github.com/MathieuNls/bianca-data.
+However, we are happy to share our consolidated dataset: https://github.com/MathieuNls/bianca-data.
 The dataset is composed of three compressed PostgresSQL formatted tables: clones, commits and repository.
 The clone table stores the relationship between set of similar commits.
 The commits themselves are in the commit table with details about their author, repository, commit message and all the metrics found in commit guru \cite{Rosen2015}.
-Finally, the repository table describe the repository used in terms of url, name and ingestion status.
+Finally, the repository table describes the repository used in terms of url, name and ingestion status.
 }

-# Acknowledgments
+# Acknowledgements

-\red{We are thankful to amazon for their awseducate plateform without which this study would have cost thousands of dollars in server fees.}
+\red{We are thankful to Amazon for their AWS Educate Platform. without it, this study would have cost thousands of dollars in server fees.}

 # References